fatiando/community/AI.md

 output and then maintaining it in the future. **Typing time is not the bottleneck** in our projects.
 What takes time is the careful discussion between people with a deep knowledge of the code to try to make the right design decisions that will ensure the projects have strong foundations.
-Over reliance on GenAI tools will actively hinder the process of training people with a deep knowledge of the code.
+Overreliance on GenAI tools will actively hinder the process of training people with a deep knowledge of the code.
 In other words, we don't subscribe to the "move fast and break things" mentality.
 Our approach is to "move slowly and purposefully and